jakemcc/jakemccrary.com/source/blog/2025-08-17-human-in-the-loop-ai-and-a-deepness-in-the-sky.markdown

 I rarely correct typos anymore when searching on Google or asking an AI for help with something.
 The computer doesn't care and still mostly does the right thing.
-To be fair, this has been gradually happening overtime with Google's ability to make sense of garbage searches but modern AI tools have drastically accelerated it.
+To be fair, this has been gradually happening over time with Google's ability to make sense of garbage searches, but modern AI tools have drastically accelerated it.

 ### Time series triage with `o3`